Home Travel Intelligence Milan Luxury Shopping

 Getting to Milan and around

-Milan is served by Linate (LIN, the city airport, 7 km from central Milan), Malpensa (MXP, the main international airport, 50 km north-west), and Bergamo Orio al Serio (BGY, mostly low-cost carriers, 50 km east).
-Linate is the right answer for any flight that operates there — the proximity to central Milan makes the difference between a 15-minute and a 50-minute transfer.
+Milan is served by Linate (LIN, the city airport, 7 km out), Malpensa (MXP, the main international airport, 50 km north-west) and Bergamo Orio al Serio (BGY, mostly low-cost, 50 km east).
+For any flight that operates there, Linate is the answer — the difference between a 15-minute and a 45-minute transfer to the centre.

 Private aviation

-Linate has full private aviation FBO infrastructure and takes most aircraft up to heavy jet size.
-From London, charter to Linate runs roughly $9,000 to $16,000 one-way on a midsize or super-midsize jet.
-From New York, $90,000 to $160,000 on a heavy or ULR jet.
-Malpensa takes any aircraft and is the right answer for ultra-long-range arrivals, with the trade-off of a 35 to 45 minute ground transfer to the centre.
+Linate has full private-aviation FBO infrastructure and takes aircraft up to heavy-jet size.
+From London, charter to Linate runs roughly $9,000–$16,000 one-way on a midsize or super-midsize jet; from New York, roughly $90,000–$160,000 on a heavy or ultra-long-range jet.
+Malpensa takes any aircraft and suits ultra-long-range arrivals, at the cost of a 35–45 minute transfer to the centre.

 Around Milan